dylanjones784/Markdown-Guide/BestPractiseGuide.md

 - For whole database tables, large resources or BLOBS, developers should adopt a 7-day minimum retention period.

 During the data retention window, users must be able to undelete their data without any data loss.

-# Decoupling Admin and Client Services
-Broken Access Control can be abused by allowing users without authentication or authorisation to pose as users or admins without permission by extraneous methods.

-Splitting up the admin and user access with different URLS means that an attacker cannot just force browse to target URLS.
-Management and admin endpoints should not, under any circumstance, be exposed to the internet or in root calls of discoverability (i.e., HATEOS).

-**EXAMPLE**
- of admin URL that can be accessed with and without verification

-**EXAMPLE**
- of Admin Layer, and Client Layer.

 # Cross-Site Request Forgery